tuckerisapizza/VRChat-AI-Bot/README.md

 As long as the hardware can run VRChat desktop at atleast 15 fps.
 This is a result of all processing done remotely.

-The bot utilizes Character AI for custom AI chatbots, Google Speech to text, and Google Text to speech.
+The branch utilizes OLLaMA for custom AI models, Google Speech to text, and Google Text to speech.

 # README